 - 11.1.
-If your study is terminated, you have the right to appeal (see section 21). - 11.2.
-If your study is terminated, your registration with us will end, and you will no longer have access to the VLE.
-Re-admittance on any of our programmes will not normally be permitted unless your studies were terminated for financial reasons in which case re-admittance will be considered on a case-by-case basis. - 11.3.
-The Refund and Compensation Policy (opens new window) outlines any refunds that may be available if your study is terminated.
-If termination occurs as a result of disciplinary action, you will not receive a refund for fees paid or any extra study costs you may incur. - 11.4.
-You may qualify for an intermediate exit award, depending on the credits you have achieved at the point your study was terminated and the nature and scale of the reasons for termination (see section 13).
+If UCEM ends your contract, you have the right to appeal (see section 21). - 11.2.
+If your contract is ended, your registration with us will end, and you will no longer have access to the VLE.
+Re-admittance on any of our programmes will not normally be permitted unless your studies were ended for financial reasons in which case readmittance will be considered on a case-by-case basis provided the debt has been settled. - 11.3.
+The Refund and Compensation Policy (opens new window) outlines any refunds that may be available if your contract is ended If your contract is ended as a result of disciplinary action, you will not receive a refund for fees paid or any extra study costs you may incur. - 11.4.
+You may qualify for an intermediate exit award, depending on the credits you have achieved at the point UCEM ended your contract and the nature and scale of the reasons for the contract end (see section 13).
 This will be considered by the Progression and Award Board at the next available opportunity.